Aristek SystemsContact Us

 Teachers can shift some of the workload to the co-pilot.
 Given how diverse students’ abilities and goals can be, AI helps teachers care more about each student.

-AI in handling administrative tasks
+AI for educational administrative tasks

 Let’s admit that: computers handle statistics much better than humans.

-AI for teacher support & professional development
+AI for teacher support and professional development

 By using AI-driven technologies, teachers receive significant support in their everyday tasks.
 These technologies expand the teachers’ “toolbox” by offering new possibilities for designing and adapting lessons.